Colorado judge in 2021 case called Club Q shooting suspect ‘a scary person’ - NewsBreak

 Related

-Five people have been arrested after a deadly shooting at Minnesota's Mall of America
+5 people arrested after a 19-year-old was fatally shot at the largest shopping center in the US

-Five people were arrested in the fatal shooting of a 19-year-old man at the Mall of America that sent the commercial center into lockdown on one of the final days of the holiday shopping season.
+Five people were arrested Saturday in connection with the fatal shooting of a 19-year-old the previous night at Minnesota’s Mall of America, the largest shopping center in the US, police said.
+The suspects — three 17-year-old males and two 18-year-old males — were arrested after police executed a search...

 Los Angeles boy, 9, stabbed at Target was released from hospital in time for Christmas